Soup-Byte07/SS14-doc-editor/README.md

 # SS14 DOC Editor

-This project is for the <del>MRP fans</del> Paperwork chuds out there.
+This project is for the <del>MRP fans</del> Paperwork pushers out there.
 No longer do you have torture your GPU just to write a silly form. <del>Of course this isn't just for MRP.</del> This can be used on any SS14 (Space Station 14) Server, as long as it supports the BBCode Style language.